Like his city and his newspaper, a survivor.

 Rose’s eyes welled up.
 “My sister died of leukemia in August,” he said, his voice choking.
 “I was her bone-marrow match, but we never made it.”
 He told the women about his struggle with depression and slide into drug addiction.
 “I was killing myself real fast.
 When I found out I was a bone-marrow donor, I said, ‘I’ve got to fix myself.’
 And I went to rehab.
 So what happened was, instead of saving my sister’s life, she saved mine.”

 These days, Rose laughs hard and cries easily.
 His marriage has dissolved, but he is hanging on.
 “I’m a work-in-progress,” he says, sitting on his new front porch near Tulane University and watching his children race in and out of the house.
 “I got these little guys; I gotta take care of them.”
 And Rose is trying to figure out the next step for his journalism.
-He’s writing fewer internal monologues and more reported stores.
+He’s writing fewer internal monologues and more reported stories.
 He feels settled into New Orleans for the long haul.

 Part of the reason is The Times-Picayune itself.
 Since Katrina, the newspaper has found its purpose: as a super-charged advocate for the city’s survival.
 It doesn’t debate whether New Orleans should be rebuilt; it blasts any public official or government agency standing in the way.
 By writing as outraged fellow-sufferers, Rose thinks the Picayune is creating a new journalistic model, one that other dailies would be wise to follow.
 “It’d be interesting if every newspaper treated its community as if it were at risk,” he says.
 “And if you took a good look at most major dailies, they are.
 Not at risk of dying and being wiped off the map.
 But look at the state of the American city and it’s in trouble.